What is a Podiatry Fractional CFO?

 MetricTypical Outcome

-Wound care coding$42,000 in additional annual revenue from proper code selection
+Wound care codingRoughly $40K in additional annual revenue from proper code selection

-Orthotic denial reduction$28,000 recovered through documentation improvement and denial resubmission
+Orthotic denial reductionRoughly $30K recovered through documentation improvement and resubmission

-2-podiatrist practice with one PA, two locations, significant wound care and diabetic patient base.
-Revenue was $1.1M but had been flat for four years despite adding a PA two years ago.
-The owner assumed Medicare rate cuts were to blame but had not analyzed the real drivers.
+A two-podiatrist practice with a PA, two locations, and a significant wound care and diabetic patient base, revenue around $1M.
+Revenue had been flat for several years after adding a PA.
+The owner assumed Medicare rate cuts were responsible without analyzing the real drivers.

-• Diabetic LOPS foot exams (G0245 initial / G0246 follow-up) were missing the required vascular assessment documentation on 45% of charts, creating compliance risk and denial vulnerability
+• Diabetic LOPS foot exams missing required vascular assessment documentation on a large share of charts, creating compliance risk and denial vulnerability

 PA restructuring